bhargavi-gudur/Portfolio/README.md

 ## 🔹 About Me
 - **Current Role**: Senior Software and Firmware Engineer
-- **Experience**: Over 3 years in embedded firmware, Battery Management Systems (BMS), and telematics development
+- **Experience**: Over 3.6+years experience in senior software engineer and  embedded firmware enginner  worked on Battery Management Systems (BMS) and telematics development.
 - **Specialization**:
   - Designing and testing embedded systems
   - Implementing bootloaders and memory mappings for STM32 microcontrollers
-  - Conducting comprehensive CAN testing and managing BMS operations
+  - Conducting comprehensive CAN testing and managing BMS operations.

 ## 🔹 Projects Showcase